key4hep/k4geo/FCCee/ALLEGRO/compact/README.md

 - Birks constant value is set for Polystyrene scintillator used by HCal.
 This fixed the abnormal response to hadrons that was observed when migrated from k4SimGeant4 to DDSim.
 - For the muon tagger, switched from eta-phi to theta-phi segmentation.
 Outer R set to 5m as in initial conceptual design (to be replaced in the future by more realistic detector).
 - February 2026: The vertex detector and silicon wrapper are now taken from IDEA_o1_v04.
+- August 2026: The HCal segmentation logic was updated to guarantee at the same time more flexibility for v04 and the same functionality as before in v03.
+No impact on the actual resulting segmentation here.

+ALLEGRO_o1_v04
+- Update on the HCal geometry, to fix some minor positioning bugs and make the detector structure more realistic.
+All other subdetectors are currently taken from ALLEGRO_o1_v03.

 ALLEGRO_o2_v01:
 - The drift chamber is replaced with a straw tube tracker.